Refugee Resettlement Program – Oregon

-- Family Mentorship: a volunteer position designed to ease a refugee family’s transition to their new lives in the Portland area.
+- Family Mentorship: Ease a refugee family’s transition to their new lives in the Portland area.
 The family mentor role is multi-faceted and always evolving as the families served come from such different backgrounds and circumstances.
 Both refugee families and mentors learn and grow from this very rewarding relationship.

 - Financial Donations: Cash assistance helps refugees get started here.
 Please visit our online donation page.
 Under the gift designation section of this page, please specify that you want your donation to go to the Portland office.